AKJUS/gwauditor/README.md

 Check `testing-guideline.md` file as suggestion for testing guideline

+You can find scripts related to mailbox delegation and mailbox archive to group in `Other scripts` folder

 ## Instructions

 * Save `audit-GAM.ps1` file locally and update variables if needed